jbm-coder/ensaymadasbakeshop/README.md

 [Trello Board](https://trello.com/invite/b/ifqhF8wT/ATTIc0db67468b19970c8c07652be3803cc95AA9308B/ensaymadas)

-## 1 - Description of your website, including:
+## 1 - Description of my website, including:
 - Purpose - Ensaymadas is a home-based bakery specializing in contemporary versions of traditional Filipino breads and cakes.
 A feat that has earned them considerable recognition.
 Fueled by positive word-of-mouth endorsements alone, the business has managed to establish steady growth since its inception a year ago.
 In an attempt to further solidify its success, Ensaymadas has recently taken the plunge into the world of social media platforms utilizing Facebook, Instagram and TikTok.
 Ensaymadas revenues have already increased as a result of this new web presence.
 The establishment of a professional e-commerce website for Ensaymadas is the next crucial step in order to consolidate these efforts and maximize Ensaymadas growth potential.
 With Ensaymadas new e-commerce website, customers will enjoy browsing through Ensaymadas' delightful offerings, place orders seamlessly and make secure payments.
 Through enabling enhanced customer convenience and expanding brand visibility, the upcoming e-commerce platform is primed to become a vital catalyst in propelling Ensyamada's forward growth and continued success.

 - Functionality / Features - The functionality and features of Ensaymadas new e-commerce website are the following: